 Altering your axle ratio can have significant benefits at the track, on the trail, and at the pump.
 This ratio measures how many times the driveshaft must turn for the wheel to turn one time (e.g., if you have 3.73 gears, the driveshaft must rotate 3.73 times for the wheels to turn once).
 A numerically-higher gear ratio acts like a longer wrench for your engine – making it easier for it to turn the wheels and ultimately transmitting more power to the wheels.

-Changing your ring and pinion gears to a numerically-higher ratio for improved acceleration and easier towing, or to help restore lost performance caused by oversize tires on lifted trucks.
+Changing your ring and pinion gears to a numerically-higher ratio can improve acceleration and make it easier to tow a large payload.
+It can also restore lost performance caused by oversize tires on lifted trucks.
 A stock or lowered vehicle will respond well by going one or two steps higher.
 E.g., if your truck has a 3.55:1 axle ratio, the next two common ratios to consider may be 3:73:1 and 4.10:1.
 Keep in mind that the higher the ratio, the higher your RPM will be when cruising – but going from 3.55:1 to 4:56:1 would be a bit extreme for a stock or lowered truck in terms of cruising RPM and the subsequent drop in fuel economy.

-When changing the gear ratio on a four-wheel drive or all-wheel drive truck will require the ring and pinion gears to be changed in the front and rear – otherwise severe damage to your driveline will occur.
+When changing the gear ratio on a four-wheel drive or all-wheel drive truck, it is necessary to replace the ring and pinion gears in the front and rear.
+Otherwise, severe damage to your driveline will occur.